aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/converting-worksheet-to-image-and-worksheet-to-image-by-page/_index.md

 ## **Using Aspose.Cells to Convert Worksheet to Image File**

-This article shows how to use Aspose.Cells for Java API to convert a worksheet to image.
+This article shows how to use the Aspose.Cells for Java API to convert a worksheet to an image.
 The API provides several valuable classes, such as [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/SheetRender), [**ImageOrPrintOptions**](https://reference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions), [**WorkbookRender**](https://reference.aspose.com/cells/java/com.aspose.cells/WorkbookRender), and so on.
-The [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/SheetRender) class represents a worksheet to render images for the worksheet and has an overloaded [**toImage**](https://reference.aspose.com/cells/java/com.aspose.cells/sheetrender#toImage-int-java.io.OutputStream-) method that can convert a worksheet to image files directly with any attributes or options set.
+The [**SheetRender**](https://reference.aspose.com/cells/java/com.aspose.cells/SheetRender) class represents a worksheet for rendering images and has an overloaded [**toImage**](https://reference.aspose.com/cells/java/com.aspose.cells/sheetrender#toImage-int-java.io.OutputStream-) method that can convert a worksheet to image files directly with any attributes or options set.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheettoImageFile-1.java" >}}